cnweisop/paws/README.md

 ## Setup and Notes

-- By default in play-domain models.sorm.SormDb is set to initMode = InitMode.DoNothing, change this to initMode = InitMode.Create to initialize the database
+- Change initMode = InitMode.DoNothing to initMode = InitMode.Create in models.user.sorm.SormDb to initialize the database
 - The smtp server is set to mock, so the outgoing emails will be logged in the console

 ## Updates

-- 2014-01-30: First pure AngularJs build
+- 2014-01-30: First pure AngularJs build, remove play-template project
 - 2014-01-24: Split the project into multiple modules.
 Views do not work!
 - 2014-01-21: Converted most screens to use AngularJs instead of full page reloads